bartekmo/Fortigate_CNF_Training/docs/lab1.md

 - Install / verify cross account setup
 - Deploy FortiGate CNF and GWLB endpoints
 - Test connectivity
-- Update the "variables.tf" using GWLBe name (not the ID) and re-apply Terraform.
+- Update the "variables.tf" using GWLBe name (not the ID) and Re-apply Terraform. **You should use a valid FortiFlex token to proceed.**
 - Test connectivity

 ## Things to try